By Chris Qualls

 For years, Ed Uber has led the AARP’s free Tax Preparation service, which offices out of the NeighborWorks Waco building.
 In recognition of the countless hours he has given to our community and to demonstrate our appreciation for his contributions, Uber received the Volunteer of the Year award.

-Our Board Member of the Year award was accepted on behalf of the late Willie Stanley by his daughter, Marilyn Bates, for the significant impact he made to improve the community and lives that we serve.
+Our Board Member of the Year award was accepted on behalf of the late Willie Stanley by his sister, Marilyn Banks, for the significant impact he made to improve the community and lives that we serve.

 NeighborWorks Waco would like to extend a special thank you to all of our community partners.
 We could not have accomplished all that we have over these 25 years without your participation.
 This is just the beginning.